Somatic & Depth Therapy for a life deeply rooted.

 Therapy Modalities

 When we aren't embodied, unresolved patterns show up as loops in the mind, the heavy tides of burnout, or a quiet disconnection from our own heart.
 These are not signs of brokenness, but signals from the nervous system alerting us to what needs tending.
-Through somatic and depth oriented modalities, we slow to the pace of the body so the whispered intelligence of the unconscious can finally be heard—a calling home to yourself.

 Sessions may include mindfulness exploration of limiting beliefs, reenactments of missing experiences, IFS style parts work, gentle movement experiments, and consensual therapeutic touch, always shaped by your needs and readiness.
 By listening deeply to the body in this way, Hakomi offers an embodied path home to yourself.